replicatedhq/troubleshoot-mcp-server/tests/README.md

 4. Add documentation in docstrings for each test
 5. Add appropriate timeout marks to prevent tests from hanging
 6. Clean up resources in Docker and container tests
-7. Consider using parameterized tests for comprehensive coverage
+7. Consider using parameterized tests for key scenario coverage
 8. Focus on testing behavior rather than implementation details

 ## Warning Handling